brokedarius/Auto-Up/README.md

 -Python 3 (Added to path)

 (Technically you could remove the need for python by using another CLI based torrent generator than py3createtorrent.)

+-PS1 to Exe or WinPS2-Exe, former is preferable.

 -Transmission or any torrent client that can auto-add torrents from a specific folder without opening a file dialog (Qbittorrent or Tixati seem to work as well), I just like the simplicity of transmission for the process.